borisbabic/hearthstone_hdt_linux/README.md

-WINEPREFIX=~/.wine.hearthstone winetricks win7 # Set Windows version to 7 (.NET install will have set it to 2k3) WINEPREFIX=~/.wine.hearthstone winetricks corefonts # Install fonts for Battle.net, you may not be able to login without this WINEPREFIX=~/.wine.hearthstone winetricks nocrashdialog # Without this popup warnings appear after running Battle.net
+WINEPREFIX=~/.wine.hearthstone winetricks win7 # Set Windows version to 7 (.NET install will have set it to 2k3) WINEPREFIX=~/.wine.hearthstone winetricks corefonts # Install fonts for Battle.net, you may not be able to login without this WINEPREFIX=~/.wine.hearthstone winetricks nocrashdialog # Without this popup warnings appear after running Battle.net WINEPREFIX=~/.wine.hearthstone winetricks settings usetakefocus=disabled  # Solves issue where you won't be able to click and need to restart the game.
+I haven't yet played enough with this to be sure about it works but I haven't had the bug yet.
 ```

 ### 2. Install HDT